awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-cli.md

    "NLB is already associated with another VPC Endpoint Service"
    ```

-   Only after the `VpcLink` is created successfully are we ready to create the API and integrate it with the VPC resource through the `VpcLink`\.
+   After the `VpcLink` is created successfully, you can create an API and integrate it with the VPC resource through the `VpcLink`\.

    Note the `id` value of the newly created `VpcLink` \(`gim7c3` in the preceding output\)\.
 You need it to set up the private integration\.

-1. Set up an API by creating an API Gateway [https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/](https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/) resource:
+1. Set up an API by creating an API Gateway [https://docs.aws.amazon.com/apigateway/latest/api/API_RestApi.html](https://docs.aws.amazon.com/apigateway/latest/api/API_RestApi.html) resource:

    ```
    aws apigateway create-rest-api --name 'My VPC Link Test'
    ```

-   We have dropped the input parameters of `endpoint-url` and `region` to use the default region as specified in the AWS configuration\.

    Note the `RestApi`'s `id` value in the returned result\.
-In this example, we assume it is `abcdef123`\.
-You need this value to perform further operations on the API, including setting up methods and integrations\.
+You need this value to perform further operations on the API\.

    For illustration purposes, we will create an API with only a `GET` method on the root resource \(`/`\) and integrate the method with the `VpcLink`\.

 1. Set up the `GET /` method\.
 First get the identifier of the root resource \(`/`\):

    ```
    aws apigateway get-resources --rest-api-id  abcdef123
    ```

    In the output, note the `id` value of the `/` path\.
 In this example, we assume it to be `skpp60rab7`\.